seblu/installsystems/doc/is.1.rst

 InstallSystems manages images with repositories.

 An InstallSystems repository use a SQLite3 database (db), a last file (timestamp of last db modification) and MD5s of images.
-The repos are reachable by HTTP(S), FTP and SSH.
+Repositories are reachable by HTTP(S), FTP and SSH.
 This allows you to easily access images.
 Also, please note that you can only modify local repositories.